-Facebook bans personality app on concerns user data misused
+Facebook bans second quiz app on concerns user data misused

-LONDON (AP) — Facebook says it has banned a quiz app from its platform for refusing an inspection and concerns that data on as many as 4 million users was misused.
+LONDON (AP) — Facebook banned a quiz app from its platform for refusing an inspection and concerns that data on as many as 4 million users was misused.

-The social media giant said Wednesday that it banned the myPersonality app after it found that user information was shared with researchers and companies “with only limited protections in place.”
+The social media company said Wednesday that it took action against the myPersonality app after it found user information was shared with researchers and companies “with only limited protections in place.”

 Facebook said it would notify the app’s users that their data was misused.
-The announcement comes after the recent privacy scandal surrounding political data mining firm Cambridge Analytica.
+It’s only the second time Facebook has banned an app, after it blocked one linked to political data mining firm Cambridge Analytica that sparked a privacy scandal.

 The company said myPersonality was “mainly active” prior to 2012, and it wasn’t clear why Facebook was taking action now.